-GED Placement Pathway
+GED Pathway

+Note that effective June 7, 2019, an additional Pathway was created for GED students.
 Any student scoring 165 or higher on the GED College Ready exam is allowed to enroll in gateway courses, MTH 100 and ENG 101.
-The student is not required to take MTH 099 or ENG 099 unless the student voluntarily chooses to do so.
+The student does NOT take MTH 099 or ENG 099 unless the student voluntarily chooses to do so.